Tutopiya Logo

 Match Keywords to Question Types

-• compare questions need both sides handled precisely
+• compare questions need both sides handled accurately

-If some terms never seem to stick, move them into the Flashcard Maker.
-This is especially useful for:
+If certain terms still never seem to stick, students should move them into the Flashcard Maker.
+That is especially useful for:

 • biology definitions